Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RENRn0EnoZE.md

 # [May 11th, 2021 Livestream](../2021-05-11.md)
 ## Q&A: What about allowing a second person in the buggy?
 https://www.youtube.com/watch?v=RENRn0EnoZE
-This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Will there ever be two players per car?](./yt-MGcq63fWfYY.md) [https://www.youtube.com/watch?v=MGcq63fWfYY](https://www.youtube.com/watch?v=MGcq63fWfYY)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Two-people Explorer, please](./yt-hnYfzcUnUQE.md) [https://www.youtube.com/watch?v=hnYfzcUnUQE](https://www.youtube.com/watch?v=hnYfzcUnUQE)

 ### Topics